wmemorgan/image-search-api/README.md

 # Image Search Abstraction Layer

-An api that allows you to search for images and review recent searches
+A REST API that processes image searches using the Google custom search engine

 ---
 ### Development